-a) Allowance for impairment losses on receivables
+a.
+Allowance for impairment losses on receivables

 An estimate of the collectible amount of receivable is made when collection of the full amount is no longer probable.
 The allowance for impairment losses for all counterparties is based on variety of factors, including the overall quality and ageing of the receivables and continuing credit evaluation of the counterparties' financial conditions.
-Allowance for impairment losses on other receivable and deposits as at 31 December 2017 is 1,691,591 (2016: USD 1,691,591).
+Allowance for impairment losses on other receivable and deposits as at 31 December 2018 is consistent from the prior years as management estimated that no additional impairment is required on its' trade and other receivable in excess of amount already provided.
+Additionally, management believes that the loan to a related party is fully recoverable.